gatling/gatling/src/sphinx/session/session_api.rst

 There's 3 ways of doing that:

     * using :ref:`Feeders <feeder>`
-    * extracting data from responses and saving them, e.g. with :ref:`HTTP Check's saveAs <http-check-saveas>`
+    * extracting data from responses and saving them, e.g. with :ref:`HTTP Check's saveAs <http-check-saving>`
     * manually with the Session API

 Fetching Data